masomj/milestone-project-3-CRUD/README.md

 - The mileage records, user profiles and different vehicles are stored and served using a postgres database.
 ### Front-end design

 - The front end is kept simple and light.
-Using a card method to display differnt mileage records, which can be expanded to further view the details when clicked on
+Using a card method to display different mileage records, which can be expanded to further view the details when clicked on
 - The vehicle selection page is also simple, it just lists each registered vehicle as a button, clicking it will take you to the page where you can view the mileage records or enter a new one
-- The admin console conists of square cards that are also links to take you to the page to render the desired functionality
+- The admin console consists of square cards that are also links to take you to the page to render the desired functionality
 # Features

 ### Main Features

 -	Responsiveness – The site is fully responsive to all screen sizes.
-This was acheived by using the materalize CSS framework and using this with a mobile first approach.
+This was achieved by using the materialize CSS framework and using this with a mobile first approach.
 As this is app will primarily be a mobile app, it was import to ensure this functionality worked.

--	Navbar  – The navbar was also implemented using materilize CSS.
+-	Navbar  – The navbar was also implemented using materialize CSS.
 This is because it makes the creation of a mobile navigation menu painless and easy.
 The nav bar doesn't consist of many links, as the main navigation takes place via form and button functionality on the pages.

 -	Flash messages – I have used flash messages to inform users about events such as creating accounts, logging out, unauthorized access to restricted pages etc.
 ### Home Page